-- IEEE 802.1 x^2 An authentication server validates access to a port based on a user name and password provided by the user.
-A user that fails an authentication server can still access the port, but traffic from the user is forwarded to the guest VLAN port. - MAC Authentication An authentication server validates access to a port based on the MAC address and password of the client. - Guest VLAN In either mode, if authentication fails the Switch can still allow the client to access the network on a Guest VLAN. - Compound Authentication An authentication server validates access to a port based on combination of IEEE 802.1x and MAC Authentication.
-There are two modes: - Loose: The client authenticates using either IEEE 802.1x authentication or MAC Authentication. - Strict: The client authenticates using both IEEE 802.1x authentication and MAC Authentication. - Note: All types of authentication use the RADIUS (Remote Authentication Dial In User Service, RFC 2138, 2139) protocol to validate users.
+- IEEE 802.1x2 An authentication server validates access to a port based on a user name and password provided by the user.
+A user that fails an authentication server can still access the port, but traffic from the user is forwarded to the guest VLAN port. - MAC Authentication An authentication server validates access to a port based on the MAC address and password of the client. - Guest VLAN In either mode, if authentication fails the Switch can still allow the client to access the network on a Guest VLAN. - Note: All types of authentication use the RADIUS (Remote Authentication Dial In User Service, RFC 2138, 2139) protocol to validate users.
 You must configure a RADIUS server before enabling port authentication. - Note: If you enable IEEE 802.1x authentication and MAC authentication on the same port, the Switch performs IEEE 802.1x authentication and MAC authentication.
 If a user fails to authenticate either through the IEEE 802.1x or MAC authentication method, then access to the port is denied. - Note: IEEE 802.1x is not supported by all user operating systems.
 For details on compatibility, see your operating system documentation.
 If your operating system does not support 802.1x, you must install 802.1x client software.

-- Use the 802.1x screen (Section 72.2 on page 489) to activate IEEE 802.1x security. - Use the MAC Authentication screen (Section 72.3 on page 490) to activate MAC authentication. - Use the Guest VLAN screen (Section 72.4 on page 492) to enable and assign a guest VLAN to a port.
+- Use the 802.1x screen (Section 63.2 on page 381) to activate IEEE 802.1x security. - Use the MAC Authentication screen (Section 63.3 on page 382) to activate MAC authentication. - Use the Guest VLAN screen (Section 63.4 on page 384) to enable and assign a guest VLAN to a port.